memorysafety/website/content/en/rav1d-bounty-official-rules.md

 ## 6. HOW TO ENTER

-Once someone has contributed to the merging of an eligible Solution into the rav1d project, the Rust compiler, or the Rust standard library, they may enter the contest by emailing [hello@memorysafety.org](mailto:hello@memorysafety.org).
+Once someone has contributed to the merging of an eligible solution (per Section 8, "WINNING CRITERIA") into the rav1d project, the Rust compiler, or the Rust standard library, they may enter the contest by emailing [hello@memorysafety.org](mailto:hello@memorysafety.org).

 All Entry emails must be in English, and each Entry must include the following documentation: